-In engineering theses related to software development, it is necessary to use flow charts.
+In Bachelor of Engineering theses related to software development, it is necessary to use flow charts.
 A flow chart is a graphical representation of a procedure or programme created for illustrative purposes or as a representation of an algorithm written in a programming language.

-Fragments of the programme code should be distinguished with the appropriate font (sans-serif).
-The code of the whole programme should be in an attachment or in electronic form on a CD.
+Fragments of the programme code should be distinguished with the appropriate font (sansserif).
+The code of the whole programme should be in an attachment or in a CD. n electronic form on